-On Sunday mornings, the Sandwich Ministry gathers to make sandwiches, soup and coffee, packing them with fruit and juice, then distributes this hearty food to more than 100 hungry and/or homeless people.
+On Sunday mornings, the Sandwich Ministry gathers to make sandwiches to take to the Hope Mobile to distribute to those in need.
 Then on Thursday evenings, we welcome our neighborhood friends for a hot, fresh meal served in Fellowship Hall.
 People of all ages find many and various outlets for their gifts in volunteer opportunities, enjoying the special bonding that takes place among themselves and with those whom they serve.
 But perhaps most importantly, 24 individuals (11 females and 13 males) have been inspired to train for the ministry in recent years; 3 are currently under care of our Session and Presbytery.
 The description of the church has expanded from Mission to also focus on Diversity and Inclusion.
 The church became a part of the More Light movement, welcoming the GLBTQ community and helping change the Presbyterian Book of Order to include all people in all the offices of the church.
 With the change in national laws regarding marriage, Maxwell Street has led the way in opening the church for marriages for all people.

 As always, congregational life centers on Sunday morning worship from which the community draws its strength.
 Over the years, the pulpit has been filled by pastors with different styles and perspectives, calling each member to spiritual growth and to greater understanding of self and God.
-In 2017, we chose to model our belief in diversity by moving to a Co-Pastor model with the Revs.
-Woody Berry and Matt Falco sharing the office of pastor, as they share in leadership with the elders, deacons, and all members of the congregation.
+In 2016, with Rev. Berry moving toward retirement, the church chose to call the Rev. Matt Falco to serve as Co-Pastor, where they shared in leadership with the elders, deacons, and all members of the congregation.
 In 2017, Rev. Falco became the Pastor and Rev. Berry retired and was named Pastor Emeritus.